TrafficGuard/sophia/docs/docs/index.md

 - Review code for compliance with standards and best practices.
 - Assist with large/complex refactorings, and more.

-At [TrafficGuard](https://www.trafficguard.ai?ref=nous) we process billions of events a month for our global clients, [protecting their ad spend](https://www.trafficguard.ai/protect/google-search?ref=nous) from bots and other invalid traffic.
+At TrafficGuard we process billions of events a month for our global clients, [increasing their Ad spend ROI](https://www.trafficguard.ai/case-studies?ref=nous) from bots and other invalid traffic.
 Our platform on Google Cloud comprises projects developed in TypeScript, Python, GoogleSQL, PHP and Terraform, deployed from GitLab.

-Given that 1) Open source projects are typically Python/GitHub focused, and 2) the vendor AI tools are focused on their silos, we saw a need for TypeScript based tooling which can work across our entire tech stack, and understand how all of our pieces fit together.
+With open source projects typically Python/GitHub focused, and the vendor AI tools being focused in their silos, we saw a need for TypeScript based tooling which can work across our entire tech stack, and understand the overall architecture.

-Through its evolution we designed it as a flexible platform for the TypeScript community to expand and support the use cases and integrations of your choice.
+Through its evolution we've designed nous as a flexible platform for the TypeScript community to expand and support the use cases and integrations of your choice.

-For example our design choice of Firestore for the initial database implementation and Cloud Run for deployment provides a scale-to-zero solution with zero-cost using the free tier.
+Our design choice of Firestore for the initial database implementation, with Cloud Run, provides a scale-to-zero solution with zero-cost using the free tier.
 With the intention to support uses cases such as your own custom personal assistant, always available via mobile.

 ## Features